Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 It was about a 3.5-kilometer walk from my hotel near the Tel Aviv Beaches to Jaffa.
 Along the way, I cut through Sir Charles Clore Park, which follows the Mediterranean shoreline.

-To learn more about my walk from Sir Charles Clore Park to Jaffa, please click HERE.
+To learn more about this walk, you can read my post about walking from Sir Charles Clore Park to Jaffa in Tel Aviv.

 Walking the Path at Sir Charles Clore Park